Inakappe Taishō

-Daizaemon makes a cameo in episode 68 of The Song of Tentomushi, which is also by Kawasaki.

 Plot

 A lively boy named Daizaemon in traditional Japanese clothing comes with various kinds of animals to the capital of Tokyo.
 He has a funny habit of dancing whenever he hears music.
 He visits a friend of his late father's to learn judo and makes friends with the young daughter of the judo master Kikuko and the cat Nyanko-sensei.
 For a little girl, Kikuko has wonderful judo tricks inherited from her father while Nyanko-sensei is able to perform a difficult trick of triple turn in the air.
 Both of them are worthy instructors for Daizaemon.
 Although he shows clownish behavior once in a while, he is always popular among people around and grows stout and shrewd to be a future champion.